 Randy & Libby Buchler, of Shady Grove Farm U.P. located in the tow of Gwinn, Marquette County of Michigan state.
 In August of 2009, Forsyth Township sent a “Notice of Violation” stating that their agricultural activity (garden, chickens, and a new flock of sheep) was in violation of zoning and asking them to cease and desist.

 No marijuana plants were discovered.
-Most evidence used to obtain the warrant was based on one prior arrest for marijuana and what one agent “knew”, the actual copy of the warrant is here if you want to read it for yourself.
+Most evidence used to obtain the warrant was based on one prior arrest for marijuana and what one agent “knew”.

 Christopher and Antonia Hernandez lived a nightmare that began May 19, 2015 when their children were taken by Otsego sheriff deputies and a Child Protective Services agent.
 The Hernandez family were accused of being squatters, a fact they disproved within 24 hours.